Face posets of tropical polyhedra and monomial ideals: Monomial ideals

-Both of these notions of genericity extend to monomial tropical polyhedra.
-However, there is another notion of genericity for tropical polyhedra.
-A monomial tropical polyhedron is generic if its generators $v_1,\dots,v_n \in \TTmax^d$ are in tropically generic position i.e. the matrix of generators has no tropically singular minors; see~\cite[\S 2.1.2]{AllamigeonBenchimolGaubertJoswig:2015} for details.

-Note that tropical genericity is a stronger notion than (strong) genericity for monomial ideals.
-This reflects the discussion in Remark \ref{rem:max+lattice+covector+comparison}: the combinatorics of ideals and the $\max$-lattice are purely determined by the orderings of coordinates, while the combinatorics of covectors are more refined.
+This is equivalent to the notion of genericity for monomial tropical polyhedra given at the end of Section~\ref{subsec:scarf+poset}.
+There are two stronger notions of genericity arising from commutative algebra and tropical convexity.
+A monomial tropical polyhedron is \emph{strongly generic} if $u_i \neq v_i$ for all $u, v \in V, i \in [d]$.
+There is an even stronger notion of \emph{tropically generic} where the generators $v_1,\dots,v_n \in \TTmax^d$ are in tropically generic position i.e. the matrix of (homogenised) generators has no tropically singular minors; see~\cite[\S 2.1.2]{AllamigeonBenchimolGaubertJoswig:2015} for details.
+This notion of genericity is too refined for monomial tropical polyhedra, as discussed in Remark \ref{rem:max+lattice+covector+comparison}: the combinatorics of ideals and the $\max$-lattice are purely determined by the orderings of coordinates, while the combinatorics of covectors are more refined.